URL Microsoft Teams

 Construction and compression of indices

-Princeton's class on Algorithms for Massive Data Sets provides several useful handouts, in particular on instantaneous codes for inverted indices and models for the description of gaps and Bloom filters.
+Princeton's class on Algorithms for Massive Data Sets provides several useful handouts, in particular on prefix-free codes for inverted indices and models for the description of gaps and Bloom filters.

 Exogenous Ranking